RunInUAE

 This menu offers you the option to change:

 "Set default joystick to" allows you to change the default emulated joystick for all games.
 The change will take effect when E-UAE is (re)started.
 See the 6.2.
-What are E-UAE's joystick controls? sub-chapter for more info on the "joy1 (main real joystick)" option.
+What are E-UAE's joystick controls? section for more info on the "joy1 (main real joystick)" option.

 "Set default screen size to" allows you to change the default screen size for all games.
 The change will take effect when E-UAE is (re)started.
-"320x256" is the fastest, but not all LCD monitors will support it.
-"640x480" is significantly slower, but it will work with all monitors.

 "Leave Workbench prefs alone" allows power users to prevent RunInUAE from changing Workbench 3.1's screenmode prefs (which it usually does to match the screen size).